ansibleguy76/filterplugins/README.md

 # filterplugins
-Ansible filterplugins
+Ansible filterplugins.

-add these to you ansible projects to extend your jinja filters
+Add these to you ansible projects to extend your jinja filters

 I'm open for pull requests, in case people want to share theirs